Financial Quantitative Analysts

 Financial Quantitative Analysts develop quantitative financial products used to inform individuals or financial institutions engaged in saving, lending, investing, borrowing, or managing risk.
 Investigate methods for financial analysis to create mathematical models used to develop improved analytical tools or advanced financial investment instruments.

-Financial Quant Analysts with little to no experience tend to make between $37360 and $49590 while the more experienced ones make over $88590 per year.
+Financial Quantitative Analysts with little to no experience tend to make between $38030 and $51100 while the more experienced ones can earn over $94580 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Financial Quant Analyst is to move to a higher paying state like DC.
-Right now, the highest paying states for Financial Quant Analysts are DC, NY, VA, MA and PA.
+One of the easiest ways to increase your salary as a Financial Quantitative Analyst is to move to a higher paying state like DC.
+Right now, the highest paying states for Financial Quantitative Analysts are DC, NY, IL, MA and VA.

-3 other factors that can increase your salary as A Financial Quant Analyst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Financial Quantitative Analyst is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Financial Quant Analysts what degree they had when they got the job and most of them said they had a followed by .
+We asked other Financial Quantitative Analysts what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.

 Pros and Cons